In physics, particularly thermodynamics, heat is defined as:

 The transfer (or exchange or propagation) of heat between systems can be done in three ways:

-- Propagation of heat by conduction: in a single body or between bodies in contact there is a transmission, by impacts, of kinetic energy between the molecules that belong to the neighboring areas of the material.
-In the driving energy is transferred through matter, but without macroscopic movement of the latter;
+In a single body or between bodies in contact there is a transmission, by impacts, of kinetic energy between the molecules that belong to the neighboring areas of the material.

-The feeling of "heat" or "cold" that you feel when touching a body is determined by its temperature and the thermal conductivity of the material it is made of, in addition to other factors.
+The sensation of "heat" or "cold" that feels when touching a body is determined by its temperature and the thermal conductivity of the material of which it is made, in addition to other factors.

-Temperature is an index of the average kinetic energy of the body particles under examination, heat is the energy that a body at a higher temperature transfers to a body at a lower temperature (until both bodies have the same temperature).
-The sensation of cold and heat is due both to the temperature difference between the hand and the object and to the speed with which the object can transfer (absorb or release) heat to the hand (or other object at different temperatures).
+Temperature is an index of the average kinetic energy of the body particles under examination.
+Heat is the energy that a body at a higher temperature transfers to a body at a lower temperature (until both bodies have the same temperature).
+The sensation of cold and heat is due both to the temperature difference between the hand and the object and the speed with which the object can transfer (absorb or release) heat to the hand (or other object at different temperatures).

-However, by providing heat to a body, not only does the temperature increase, then there is a more acute sense of heat, but there are directly measurable variations in some physical properties.
+However, by providing heat to a body, not only does the temperature rise, then there is a sharper sensation of heat, but there are directly measurable variations in some physical properties.

 Historical background of heat

-During the first half of the eighteenth century, scholars used the elemental substance called phlogiston to explain the heating of some materials and combustion.
+During the first half of the 18th century, scholars used the elemental substance called phlogiston to explain the heating of some materials and combustion.

-In the following years, the thermal phenomena went back to the theory that heat was an invisible fluid, that when entering the matter of a body it could increase its temperature.
+In the following years, thermal phenomena dated back to the theory that heat was an invisible fluid.
+By entering the matter of a body it could increase its temperature.

-Despite Boyle's seventeenth-century studies of the relationship between particle movement and heat, it was not until the middle of the nineteenth century that the foundations of thermodynamics were laid.
-These bases were laid down thanks to the studies Mayer (1842) and Joule (1843), relating to the amount of heat and the work needed to achieve it.
+Despite Boyle's 17th-century studies of the relationship between particle motion and heat, it was only around the middle of the 19th century that the foundations of thermodynamics were laid.
+These foundations were laid thanks to the studies Mayer (1842) and Joule (1843), regarding the amount of heat and the work necessary to achieve it.